-Takasbank manages the credit risks that it is exposed to in accordance with the following considerations.
+Takasbank manages the credit risks that it is exposed to under its CCP service in accordance with the following considerations.

-- Credit risk is restricted with the risk limits set forth considering the individual creditworthiness of the members. - In case of default of members, an initial margin with 99,5% confidence level and two-day margin period is requested to cover the losses likely to occur during the period that will elapse until the settlement of the positions. - Positions and collaterals are valued with current market prices on a daily basis and a margin call is issued for the accounts having a collateral deficit. - Increased collateral obligations are imposed on the members exceeding their risk limits; and if such exceedance reaches a specific level, the members are prevented from executing risk-enhancing transactions. - The size of the guarantee funds funded by members is determined at 99,9% confidence level and by taking account of the first member with the largest exposure or the total sum of the second and third members with the largest exposure. - Members also make commitments for their unfunded guarantee fund obligations. - Takasbank capital can be used in the default management in two separate tranches as before and after the guarantee funds of non-defaulting members. - From the total default approach, the member with the highest risk from the minimum level should be considered as risky to default along with line completions and/or main applications.
+- Credit risk is restricted with the risk limits set forth considering the individual creditworthiness of the members. - In case of default of members, an initial margin with at least 99,00% confidence level and two-day retention period is requested to cover the losses likely to occur during the period that will elapse until the settlement of the positions. - Positions and collaterals are valued with current market prices on a daily basis and a margin call is issued for the accounts having a collateral deficit. - Increased collateral obligations are imposed on the members exceeding their risk limits; and if such exceedance reaches a specific level, the members may be prevented from executing risk-enhancing transactions. - The size of the guarantee funds funded by members is determined at least 99,50% confidence level and by taking account of the first member with the largest exposure or the total sum of the second and third members with the largest exposure. - Members also make commitments for their unfunded guarantee fund obligations. - Takasbank capital can be used in the default management in two separate tranches as before and after the guarantee funds of non-defaulting members. - Total default management resources must cover the risk that would arise in the event of default, together with the two members with the highest risk from the minimum, as well as their subsidiaries and/or parent companies.

-In the markets to which CCP service is provided, Takasbank conducts stress tests as outlined below.
+In the markets to which CCP service is provided, Takasbank conducts stress tests, fundamental framework of which is given below.
+Besides, implementation framework for stress testing is approved by the Board of Directors and disclosed to the public on the website.